Navigation

 Y5/6 Residential to Dale Fort February 2024

-Another great nights sleep - must be the sea air!
-This morning we explored the rocky shore and looked at shoreline creatures.
-This afternoon we went to a different location for some Seine fishing.
+We also visited a different location for some Seine fishing.
 We used a very large and very special type of net to capture the fish and sea creatures without causing them any harm.
 We then examined them a little more closely and evaluated their habitats.

 Y5 and Y6 residential visit to Margam Field Study Centre 2023